Types and Part of Data Mining architecture

 A detailed description of parts of data mining architecture is shown:

-Database, World Wide Web(WWW) and data warehouse are parts of data sources.
-The data in these sources may be in the form of plain text, spreadsheets or in other forms of media like photos or videos.
+- Data Sources: Database, World Wide Web(WWW), and data warehouse are parts of data sources.
+The data in these sources may be in the form of plain text, spreadsheets, or other forms of media like photos or videos.
 WWW is one of the biggest sources of data.

-Knowledge Base is an important part of the data mining engine that is quite beneficial in guiding the search for the result patterns.
-Data mining engine may also sometimes get inputs from the knowledge base.
+- Knowledge Base: Knowledge Base is an important part of the data mining engine that is quite beneficial in guiding the search for the result patterns.
+Data mining engines may also sometimes get inputs from the knowledge base.
 This knowledge base may contain data from user experiences.
 The objective of the knowledge base is to make the result more accurate and reliable.

 Types of Data Mining architecture:

-It tends to use various advantageous features of the data warehouse systems.
-It includes sorting, indexing, aggregation.
+- Semi-Tight Coupling: It tends to use various advantageous features of the data warehouse systems.
+It includes sorting, indexing, and aggregation.
 In this architecture, an intermediate result can be stored in the database for better performance.

-In this architecture, a data warehouse is considered as one of it’s most important components whose features are employed for performing data mining tasks.
+- Tight coupling: In this architecture, a data warehouse is considered one of its most important components whose features are employed for performing data mining tasks.
 This architecture provides scalability, performance, and integrated information

 Advantages of Data Mining: